-In the fall of 1966, two boys moved into the first Alabama Sheriffs Youth Ranches home, beginning a five decade tradition of caring for Alabama's abused, neglected, homeless and dependent children.
+In the fall of 1966, two boys moved into the first Alabama Sheriffs Youth Ranches home, beginning a five decade tradition of caring for Alabama's needy young people.

 The dream began in the early 1960s when members of the Alabama Sheriffs' Association decided to make a difference in the lives of boys from troubled backgrounds.
 They decided to build a program that would provide homes for troubled children before they made the decision to break the law.